-Follow the style guidelines of Chicago Manual of Style, 16th edition (Chicago: University of Chicago Press, 2010), especially for headings and references, and of Merriam Webster’s Collegiate Dictionary, 11th edition (Merriam-Webster, 2009).
+Follow the style guidelines of Chicago Manual of Style, 16th edition (Chicago: University of Chicago Press, 2010), and the Merriam Webster’s Collegiate Dictionary, 11th edition (Merriam-Webster, 2003).
 For academic writing guidelines, refer to Strunk and White’s The Elements of Style (Longman: 2000) and to Christopher Hollister’s Handbook of Academic Writing for Librarians (Association of College and Research Libraries, a division of ALA: 2013).

 Romanization is required for any words, phrases, and titles (in-text citations and Resources section) that origin in a non-Latinized language.
 Please use the Library of Congress Romanization Tables for Hebrew, Cyrillic, Ladino and Judeo-Arabic, and the YIVO system for romanization of Yiddish for Yiddish.